 If you were getting Universal Credit to help pay your rent or a mortgage before you were on bail, remand or in prison, you can continue to get UC housing costs payments for up to six months.
 You will not get UC housing costs if you expect to be in prison (including time on remand) for more than six months.
 You should try to set up a direct debit to pay your UC direct to your landlord.
 You cannot make a new claim for UC if you are in prison.

 More information can be found on our Universal Credit page.

 If you own your own home and in receipt of SMI you can continue to get it for up to 52 weeks while you are on bail.
 Payments of SMI will end if you are sentenced.
 If you cannot get SMI you may be able to negotiate with your lender for a period of reduced payments.
 From April 2018 SMI will change from a benefit to a loan.

-For more information on SMI including how to claim visit the Support for Mortgage Interest page on the Gov.UK website.
+More information on SMI including how to claim can be found on the Gov.UK website.

 Getting someone else to pay your rent or mortgage

 If you are serving a prison sentence, your partner (married or not) can claim Housing Benefit or Universal Credit to pay the rent on your home.
 Another relative or friend might be able to receive Housing Benefit or Universal Credit if they look after your home in your absence.
 They must be living in the property.
 They can apply even if the tenancy is in your name only.
 You should tell your landlord that they will pay the rent on your behalf.

 Every adult prisoner has access to ‘Through the Gate’ resettlement services which will start while you are still in custody and continue in the community.
 The support offered might include help finding accommodation and re-engaging with family and friends, financial advice, drug and alcohol education, anger management classes, training opportunities and mentoring.